The Golf Club at Harbor Shores: Tournaments

-Harbor Shores hosted the Senior PGA Championship in 2012, 2014, 2016, and 2018 and is scheduled to host the tournament in 2022, and 2024.
-Harbor Shores also will also welcome back the Brenda Faxon Invitational in 2022.
+Harbor Shores hosted or had planned to host the Senior PGA Championship every other year between 2012 and 2024.

-Scorecard
+Course

 The golf course has four distinct sections, as noted on the scorecard.
 The first six holes are inland holes; holes 7, 8, and 9 play through dunes, as they are the closest holes to Lake Michigan.
 The first four holes on the back nine are woodlands holes; and holes 14-18 are river holes, playing on or near the Paw Paw River.